makbn/mcp_mediator/README.md

 - `mcp-mediator-api`: Core API interfaces and contracts
 - `mcp-mediator-core`: Core implementation and common functionality
+- `mcp-mediator-commons`: Reusable components to make implementation easier
 - `mcp-mediator-example`: Example shows how to use and extend the mediator framework
 - `mcp-mediator-spring`: Spring Framework and Spring AI integration
-- `mcp-mediator-spring-boot-starter`: Spring Boot auto-configuration to generate MCP server automatically for the available endpoints
+- `mcp-mediator-spring-boot-starter`: Spring Boot `autoconfiguration` to generate MCP server automatically for the available endpoints
 - Implementation modules for various services:
   - `mcp-mediator-implementation-docker`: Docker service integration (WIP)
   - `mcp-mediator-implementation-dropbox`: Dropbox service integration (WIP)
+  - `mcp-mediator-implementation-query`: Query services with public APIs: [List of all Query MCP Servers](#Implemented-Query-Mcp-Server)

 ## Getting Started